rytheranderson/updown/README.md

 # updown

-Python for running 1 or 2D Ising models and visualizing the results.
+Python for running 2D Ising models and visualizing the results.
 The code was designed to be simple and fast, allowing for the simulation of relatively large lattices.